Welcome to today's edition of the Rush 24-7 podcast.

 Well, holy cow, greetings, my friends, and welcome.

-Here we are, back at you once again.
+Here we are back at you once again.

 Great to have you here.

-He doesn't think Hillary is trying.
+He doesn't think Hillary is trying, what is going on here?

-You've got Elizabeth Edwards speaking for her husband who's the candidate.
+You've got Elizabeth Edwards speaking for her husband, who's the candidate.

 Who's really running here?

-We also have uh we have bad news.
+We also have bad news.

-Uh well, good news for me.
+Well, good news for me.

 Bad news for all of you who buy into all the hype and propaganda.